dogjutsu/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/HDZERO_HALO/README.md

 - `hwdef.dat` — the new HDZERO_HALO hardware definition derived from TMotorH743.
 - `README.md` — this file with the rationale and testing steps.
+  - Updated to include PWM5 on PD12 (beeper repurposed).

 References